shreyas-kalmegh/xkcd/README.md

 ## Description

 This project allows us to pull comics from the xkcd API and save it in a database.
 Saved comics are available through cli.
+Comics are pulled randomly with number id between 1 and 87.

 ## Getting Started